crankyspock/rpi-pid-chamber/README.md

 The width must be able to accomodate the thickness of the XPS foam you are using.
 Measure out and cut the sides and the top.
 In one of the sides, use a router/sharp knife to make a rebate for an acrylic window to monitor print progress.
 ![Acrylic window](https://user-images.githubusercontent.com/56422704/194804890-a619e3f5-5301-49ac-a04f-76f77bd12849.jpeg)
 I have a piece of XPS foam I use to cover the window when printing.
-In some instances, leaving the window uncovered results in good performance, as the heater/cooler is 'pulling' against a small inflow/outflow of heat.
-But this is very sensitive to the PID variables, as well as the chamber/ambient temperature difference.
+In some rare instances, leaving the window uncovered results in good performance, as the heater/cooler is 'pulling' against a small inflow/outflow of heat.
+But this is very sensitive to the PID variables, as well as the chamber/ambient temperature difference, which changes often.
+I do not leave the window uncovered as I get better control than when I leave it uncoverd.
 ![Cover for acrylic window](https://user-images.githubusercontent.com/56422704/195497023-4d02d445-c84a-41d2-b1ad-1584ebd93236.jpg)
 In the top, create an opening to accomodate the small heatsink of the TEC Cooler.
 ![TEC on top of the chamber](https://user-images.githubusercontent.com/56422704/194804907-6e3036b9-fbe8-486a-9cb3-148e156bc091.jpeg)